CINECITY PRESENTS: 'Waves' - A Rewarding Piece - The Badger

 Written by the News Team.
 Student society Liberate the Debate’s most recent event was cancelled over a lack of compliance with the Students' Union's (USSU) requirement for…

-Words by Lucy Peters The temperature is rapidly dropping as Autumn descends upon us, but for movie lovers, cinephiles and film-buffs alike the perfect solution to staying…
+The temperature is rapidly dropping as Autumn descends upon us, but for movie lovers, cinephiles and film-buffs alike the perfect solution to staying warm is CINECITY Brighton…

 First Man To Run a Marathon Under Two HoursMelissa Rosalind White - November 10, 2019